laurarokkjaer/Language_portfolio_assignment_5/README.md

 The goal of this assignment was to demonstrate the use of the MLP classifier as well as other ```sklearn```methods which can be helpful in furter inspection and evaluation of a text data analysis like this one.

 ### Data source
-This dataset is from [kaggle](https://www.kaggle.com/datasets/shivamb/real-or-fake-fake-jobposting-prediction), and contains 18K job descriptions out of which about 800 are fake.
+This dataset is from [kaggle](https://www.kaggle.com/datasets/shivamb/real-or-fake-fake-jobposting-prediction)(last visited on May 30th), and contains 18K job descriptions out of which about 800 are fake.
 The data consists of both textual information and meta-information about the jobs.

 ## Methods